eerojala/Kirafan-lb-priority-sorter/README.md

 # Kirafan-lb-priority-sorter
-Small desktop add for personal use
+Small desktop app for personal use

 lb (limit break) refers to increasing a characters level cap